 ESG

+We also recognise that we have further responsibilities beyond the carbon emissions savings our investments achieve.
+Across our portfolios, we are committed to responsible investment practices and robust governance.
 We continually strive to implement improvements in how we invest and operate assets to create long term value for all our stakeholders, including society at large.
 As a leading investor in the renewable energy market, we also have a responsibility to promote sustainable practices across the industry.

 Annual ESG Reports

 We report on our ESG related activities annually.
-A copy of the 2022 ESG report is available here.
+A copy of the 2024 ESG report is available here.

-Our approach to sustainable investment and ESG Policy
+Our approach to sustainable investment

 Schroders Greencoat is committed to implementing responsible investment practices both before investment and throughout the lifetime of the asset.